florianmainguy/pi_radio/README.md

 sudo update-rc.d radio defaults service<br>
 </code>

-We need to update the playlist address to do this:
+We need to update the playlist address to do this:<br>
 <code>
 sudo nano //etc/mpd.conf<br>
 </code>